Thecnopapa/bioiain/README.md

 Additionally, a large set of utilities is included, from logging, to common mathematical operations.

+The `utilities.files.StructureDataset` facilitates working with large numbers of protein structures, and can fetch your structures of interest straight from the PDB.

 **Visualization**

 For structural visualisation, a custom PyMol scripting framework is included, replacing heavy sessions with generative commands.

 Some common matplotlib utilities are also included.
+Including 3D visualisation of structures.

 **Databases**